 Asset Management Plans

-The Metering Provider must develop, maintain and execute a Metering Asset Management Plan (MAMP) for all metering installation assets for which the Metering Provider has been engaged to provide maintenance and testing services by the responsible person, which is to be approved by AEMO.
+The Metering Provider must develop, maintain and execute a Metering Asset Management Plan (MAMP) for all metering installation assets for which the Metering Provider has been engaged to provide maintenance and testing services by the metering coordinator, which is to be approved by AEMO.

 Testing and Inspection

-The Metering Provider, where engaged by the responsible person to carry out testing and inspection services of metering installations, must do so in accordance with S7.3 of the Rules.
+The Metering Provider, where engaged by the metering coordinator to carry out testing and inspection services of metering installations, must do so in accordance with S7.6 of the Rules.

 The Metering Provider is required to provide on request test results for metering installation equipment to relevant Market Participants of the connection point or any other Metering Providers pertaining to the connection point.